-Based on the results of the previous year's effectiveness evaluation, free discussions at offsite meetings have been held continuously in the current fiscal year.
-Directors and Audit & Supervisory Board members held a free discussion session at our training center in Yokohama in November 2019.
+Based on the results of the previous fiscal year's effectiveness evaluation, free discussions at off-site meetings have been held continuously in the year ended March 31, 2020.
+Directors and Audit & Supervisory Board Members held a free discussion session at our training center in Yokohama in November 2019.
 This resulted in intensive discussions focusing on (1) management strategies as a conglomerate, and (2) Mitsui Diversity Management.

-The majority of external directors provided positive assessments of the off-site free discussion sessions in the FYE 3/2020 Survey.
+The majority of External Directors provided positive assessments of the off-site free discussion sessions in the FYE 3/2020 Survey.
 However, participants also called for additional free discussion sessions without overnight stays.